pattern

 the technological innovation in financial services

-Ex: Governments around the world are recognizing the potential fintech to drive financial inclusion and economic growth , implementing supportive policies and regulations to foster innovation in the sector .
+Ex: Governments around the world are recognizing the potential of fintech to drive financial inclusion and economic growth , implementing supportive policies and regulations to foster innovation in the sector .

 daily words